Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 In a new terminal window that's **_not_** logged into the instance, navigate to your Cloud-SPAN directory (that contains your pem file) using `cd`.
 Once you're in the directory you want to download this file into we will use `scp` to download the file.

-The command will look something like: (remember to replace NNN with the instance number specific to you)
+The command will look something like:
 ~~~
 scp -i login-key-instanceNNN.pem csuser@instanceNNN.cloud-span.aws.york.ac.uk:~/cs_course/results/qc/nano_qc/NanoPlot-report.html .
 ~~~
 {: .bash}
+Remember to replace NNN with the instance number specific to you.
 As the file is downloading you will see an output like:
 ~~~
 TO FILL